xaviervia/essays/philosophy/not-anti-natalism.md

 ## Metaphysical counter argument

-The word "metaphysical" is sometimes connected with superstition, but I’m referring here to metaphysics in the Aristotelian understanding of the word: that, as the careful reflection about the nature of Being.
+The word "metaphysical" is sometimes connected with superstition, but I’m referring here to metaphysics in the classic philosophy understanding of the word: that, as the careful reflection about the nature of Being.
 This is also called "ontology", as the study of Being proper.

-This one is, in a way the strongest argument, since it aims at the bottom, the core assumption in the article, which is that non-existence can, and in certain cases is, better than existence (so the article goes).
+This argument aims at the bottom, the core assumption of the article, which is that non-existence can be, and in certain cases is, _better than existence_ (so the article goes).

 To see how a metaphysical counter argument can be constructed, let’s phrase out this core tenant of the article in a way that we can easily reason about:

 > Non existence has the property of being better than existence

 The problem is that non-existence, logically speaking, is a really bad starting point.
 Under propositional logic, any judgment can be deduced from a false premise.
-You can say that non-existence has a property, and that this property is that it is better than existence: and this is technically true, but it is true in the same sense that saying "all the people that live right now in Mars are blue" is true: it is a vacuous truth in logic which is technically right because anything can be stated about non existing members of an empty set.
+You can say that non-existence has a property, and that this property is that it is "better than existence": and this is technically true, but it is true in the same sense that saying "all the people that live right now in Mars are blue" is true: it is a vacuous truth.
+It is technically right because anything can be stated about (by definition non-existing) members of an empty set.

 Phrased in another way: it is meaningless to assign predicates to non-existence.
 The idea that non-existence can be _better_ than existence fails at this propositional logic level.

 I am aware that there are other, less mainstream formulations of logic that do not have the [principle of explosion](https://en.wikipedia.org/wiki/Principle_of_explosion), such as the various forms of paraconsistent logic.
 This could potentially circumvent the stronger form of my argument; but the metaphysical flaws of the line of thinking proposed in the article are not exhausted.

-When it comes to mathematical truths and their relationship with reality, there are usually to camps:
+When it comes to mathematical truths and their relationship with reality, there are usually two camps:

 - Formalists consider that logical propositions are just rules for string manipulation
 - Platonists (applied to mathematics, not in general) consider that mathematical objects are real entities in the physical universe

 The argument that follows only works if you consider the formalist standpoint, but it is nonetheless worth pursuing, since the consequences of mathematical platonism are vast and may introduce a different set of questions.

-According to mathematical formalism, reasoning, even abstract, mathematical reasoning, is something that does not exist in nature unless it is _acted out_.
-In order for a logic statement to the true, it needs to be evaluated, so that it's truth value might be revealed.
-This is a simplification, but in a nutshell what this means is that logic predicates are not automatically real things in a universe without thinkers: they require processes capable of formulating and operating them to be real, as real as they can be while embedded in that process.
+According to mathematical formalism, reasoning (even abstract, mathematical reasoning) is something that does not exist in nature unless it is _acted out_.
+In order for a logical statement to the true, it needs to be evaluated, so that it's truth value might be revealed.
+This is a simplification, but what this means is that logical predicates are not automatically real things in a universe without thinkers: they require processes capable of formulating and operating them to be real, as real as they can be while embedded in that process.

-And this leads to a problem: if we annihilate existence because we think non-existence is better, who is there to think that existence is bad?
+And this leads to a problem: if we annihilate existence because we think non-existence is better, _who is there to think that existence is bad?_

-This is of course just a flavor or variation of the anthropic principle.
+This is of course just a flavor of the anthropic principle.
 I can imagine putting it like this:

 > In order for non-existence to be judged as better than existence, there has to be a scale of better and worse which are properties of the world in which an existing thinker is immersed

 That is: if there is no one around to judge non-existence as positive, then non-existence is no longer positive.

 How can we compare existence with non-existence, if in order to do that comparison we need first to exist?
-It seems to me that, as conscious thinkers operating within a value system, nothing we can formulate as qualities of non-existence can be truthful, since our experience where our values emerge is automatically existent as a prerequisite.
+It seems to me that, as conscious thinkers operating within a value system, nothing we can formulate as qualities of non-existence can be used as a premise for a useful argument, since our experience, where our values emerge from, is automatically _existent_ as a prerequisite.
 As mentioned before, stating properties of something either posits its existence or leads to vacuous truths.

-There is no such thing as an "experience" of non-existence, which makes it really hard to put qualities to it (in this case, being better than existence, because of the pain that existence brings with it).

-This of course resonates with the fact that because only natalists reproduce, anti-natalism is by it's very structure a non-replicant and biologically determined to minority status (which is of course addressed in the article, but only at the sociological level).
+This resonates with the fact that because only natalists reproduce, anti-natalism is by it's very structure a non-replicant and biologically determined to minority status (which is of course addressed in the article, but only at the sociological level).

 ## Moral value system counter argument